Skip to main content

 1. Install the Percona Toolkit package.

-2. Make sure that there is a backup of the cluster and that it is working.
-The backup will allow you to restore the cluster in case of data loss due to a possible utility failure.
+2. Ensure that there is a cluster backup and that it is working.
+The backup will allow you to restore the cluster in case of data loss due to a potential utility failure.

-3. If there are already any other triggers in the table, delete them.
-You can save the trigger definitions before deleting them and restore the triggers after modifying the table.
-For more information about triggers, see Using Triggers in the MySQL documentation.
+3. If the table already has other triggers, delete them.
+You can save trigger definitions before deletion and restore them after the table change.
+For more details about triggers, see the Using Triggers section of the MySQL 8.4 documentation.

 4. Open the CLI.